 City of Charleston

-Grants to Charleston, South Carolina nonprofit organizations and government agencies for projects that strengthen the tourism industry.
-Applicants are strongly encouraged to attend the July 25 informational workshop.
-Funding will be provided to organizations that increase and support tourism through the promotion of arts and cultural events, or through the operation of facilities for artistic and cultural activities.
+Grants to South Carolina nonprofits for projects that strengthen the tourism industry in Charleston.
+Funding will be provided to organizations that promote arts and cultural events, support the operation of facilities for artistic and cultural activities, and advertise tourism activities.